scollier/summit2014DockerLab/03-Containers-Can-Talk.md

 Inspect the container and get volume information:

-    docker ps | grep -i media

-Inspec the volume now.

     docker inspect --format '{{ .Volumes }}' mediawiki

 Now take the output of the *docker inspect* command and use the UUID from that in the next command.
+Explore the mediawiki content.
+This directory is mapped to */var/www/html/wiki* inside the container.

-    ls /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>
+    ls /var/lib/docker/vfs/dir/<UUID Listed from Prior Query>/wiki

+For example:

+    ls /var/lib/docker/vfs/dir/1c8c23c24ebaea8e00fb8639e545c662516445faee7dcd5d89882fdbf1fd638d/wiki

 Take a look at the logs for the container and notice how the IP substitutions were done.
 One IP address is for the MariaDB host and one IP address is the virtual machine IP address.
 It's the same IP address that was passed via the *docker run* command.